davesenior9/WireGuard-Config-Tools/README.md

 - Run `sudo python3 WG-Client-Creator.py`
 - Once the client is created, you need a method to move the client profile to the desired endpoint.
 This can be done on some devices such as Android/iPhone by scanning the QR Code (when prompted).
 For other devices like PCs/SBCs, you must copy the contents of the clients profile into a corresponding config file eg. on a RPi `/etc/wireguard/wg0.conf` or on a Windows 10 WireGuard application, Creating a Tunnel and dumping the text, or saving the content as a `client.conf` file and importing it.
 If you have the know-how, use an SFTP tool such as WinSCP or basic sftp CLI to retrieve the file.
 - Client configs and keys are stored within their own folders at `/etc/wireguard/clients/clientX`

+#### Force All Web Traffic Through VPN

+You may want to force all of the traffic from your device to route via the WG Server.
+&nbsp;
+Edit the `Allowed IPs` section of the client.conf.
+This can be done after the fact, eg. once the profile has been loaded onto a device, you can simply edit and activate.
+The `Allowed IPs` section of the Client profile will, upon VPN Activation, create a Route in your devices routing and send all traffic to listed networks via the WG interface.
+&nbsp;
+    Adding `AllowedIPs = 0.0.0.0/0` tells your device to send all traffic through the VPN.
+Ensure you have a Public DNS Server in you client config, eg. `DNS = 1.1.1.1`.
+&nbsp;